-II.4.14. [last update 29 May 2015] Can a market participant change the RRM(s) it has selected in Section 5 of the registration form if they decide to use a different RRM to report?
+2.4.14.
+Can a market participant change the RRM(s) it has selected in Section 5 of the registration form if they decide to use a different RRM to report? [last update 12 March 2025]

-Yes, market participants are free to change the RRMs through which they report.
+Yes, market participants are free to change the RRM(s) through which they report the transactions that take place outside of an organised marketplace.
 However, if a market participant decides to change its selected RRM, Section 5 of the registration form should be updated to reflect this change.